 When he was in his early twenties, William "Papa Bill" Ewald caught a bank robber.
 He told his family his intriguing story as part of his audio memoir.
-For Christmas the next year, we helped his grandchildren create a children's book telling the story.
-We crafted the rhyming text for the story, and his grandchildren drew and colored the pictures.
-After we presented Papa Bill with the book, we recorded him reading the story for his future great-grandchildren.
+For Christmas the next year, I helped his grandchildren create a children's book telling the story.
+I crafted the rhyming text for the story, and his grandchildren drew and colored the pictures.
+After we presented Papa Bill with the book, I recorded him reading the story for his future great-grandchildren.
 It was a fun project that will touch many generations to come!

 We also recorded nearly ten hours of Bill's audio memoir.
 One story about his childhood is featured below.

 Papa Bill reading the Alligator Door

 Papa Bill Telling the Story